-Urinary tract infections are one of the most common ailments women face.
-Especially during pregnancy, this rate may increase slightly.
-These infections, which occur in the form of asymptomatic bacteriuria, bladder infection (cystitis) or kidney infection, can pose a health risk to the expectant mother if no precautions are taken or if intervention is delayed, and can also cause the baby to be affected by the infection.
+Urinary tract infections (UTIs) are one of the most common ailments among women.
+This rate may increase slightly, especially during pregnancy.
+These infections, which can manifest as asymptomatic bacteriuria, bladder infection (cystitis), or kidney infection, can pose health risks to the expectant mother and may also affect the baby if left untreated or if treatment is delayed.

-Physical and hormonal changes in the body of the expectant mother during pregnancy generally increase the risk of urinary tract infections.
-It also causes problems in emptying the bladder easily.
-This creates a favorable environment for bacterial growth in this area.
-Given all this, the expectant mother needs to be a little more careful than in normal times.
+During pregnancy, the physical and hormonal changes that occur in the expectant mother's body generally increase the risk of urinary tract infections.
+It can also cause problems with bladder emptying, creating a favorable environment for bacterial growth.
+Considering all of this, expectant mothers need to be a little more careful than usual.

 - Frequent urination